The online program will be launched in July, 2017.

 - Conflict Resolution: A perspective from Jainism

 A faculty member can develop a course, which is not included in the elective course list.
 It can be a course on a theme such as war, environment, Yoga, or any theme which is relevant for the course and generates interest in students.
 These courses may have up to 3 credits.

-After completing the core courses, a student will have the option to write a thesis towards completing the degree.
+After completing the core courses and required elective courses, a student will have the option to write a thesis towards completing the degree.

 For further details about the program, admission process, and program fee, please contact:

 Director, Mahatma Gandhi Center